ndeadly/MissionControl/README.md

 * Rumble support*
 * Low input lag.
 * Spoofing of host Bluetooth adapter name and address.
-* `btdrv.mitm` module adds extension IPC commands that can be used to interact with the `bluetooth` process without interfering with the state of the system.
+* `mc.mitm` module adds extension IPC commands that can be used to interact with the `bluetooth` process without interfering with the state of the system.

 **Rumble not currently implemented for all compatible controllers*